apigee/apigee-access/README.md

 Do not use this module:

-* If you are not deploying to Apigee Edge and not using the existing policy framework, then this module makes no sense.
+* If you are not deploying to Apigee Edge, then this module makes no sense.

 * If you don't know what we're talking about so far, then you don't need this module.